uptane/uptane-standard/uptane-standard.md

 ### Targets metadata {#targets_meta}

 The Targets metadata on a repository contains all of the information about images to be installed on ECUs.
 This includes filenames, hashes, and file sizes.
-It MAY also include other useful information, such as what types of hardware are compatible with a particular image.
+It can also include other useful information, such as what types of hardware are compatible with a particular image.

 Targets metadata can also contain metadata about delegations, allowing one Targets role to delegate its authority to another.
 This means that an individual Targets metadata file might contain only metadata about delegations, only metadata about images, or some combination of the two.
 The details of how ECUs traverse the delegation tree to find valid metadata about images is specified in {{resolve_delegations}}.

 #### Metadata about images {#targets_images_meta}

 To be available to install on clients, all images on the repository SHALL have their metadata listed in a Targets role.
-Each Targets role MAY provide a list of some images on the repository.
+Each Targets role can provide a list of some images on the repository.
 This list SHALL provide, at a minimum, the following information about each image:

 * The image filename
 * The size of the image in bytes